An occasional series on eminent Scots ignored or forgotten.

 Later she took minor roles in bigger films, three in her friend Otto Preminger’s movies, Bunny Lake Is Missing (1965), Rosebud (1975) and The Human Factor (1979), and as the mother of Lara (Julie Christie) in David Lean’s Dr Zhivago (1965).
 Among her dozens of television parts were Milady de Winter in the BBC series of The Three Musketeers (1954) and various appearances in episodes of ABC’s Armchair Theatre (1956-60).

 Corri didn’t waste her student days at RADA studying classic and Shakespearean roles.
 She also gained acclaim on stage – she was part of the Old Vic company (1962-63), and appeared on Broadway in Jean Anouih’s The Rehearsal (1963).

 In 1959, rebellious to the end, she had a leading role in John Osborne’s The World of Paul Slickey, a bitter musical satire on the tabloid press, which received the ire of critics and public alike.
 On the first night, Corri gave the booing audience a two-fingered salute.

 I’ll stop here.
 Lists of stuff are boring.

 By the time Corri – the temptation here is to call her Adrienne – was at RADA her parents ran the Crown Hotel in Callandar, Perthshire.
 She recounts her days there and in Edinburgh as happy ones.
-She maintained a remarkably scandal free private life, but that incisive temper together with forever cast as seductive women, had to have lost her a few good roles in good films.
+She maintained a remarkably scandal free private life, but that incisive temper together with forever cast as the seductive women, had to have lost her too many roles in good films.